seanriceaz/seanriceaz.github.io/_posts/2023-01-02-type-is-a-lot-like-music.markdown

 See the interval ratio pattern?

-Every musician could agree that this set of intervals sounded great when played together.
+Every musician could agree that this set of intervals sounds great when played together.
 And mathematically, you can see why.
 But that’s only 4 notes.
 In art, that would be like limiting the color palette to 4 “pure” colors.
 Not everyone appreciates Piet Mondrian, who did exactly that.
 And even those that do would not likely call it expressive or capable of evoking a wide range of human emotion like music can.

-But a type stack with these four intervals would look like have these sizes: 16px, 20px, 24px, 32px.
+A type stack with these four intervals would look like have these sizes: 16px, 20px, 24px, 32px.

 Or, starting from a “classical” 12 pt scale:  12, 15, 18, 24